-Well in advance of the licentiate seminar, the licentiate student is to familiarise themselves with the procedures that apply, and consult with the secretary of the Research Programmes Board and the department on the practical arrangements.
+Well in advance of the licentiate seminar, the licentiate student is to familiarise themselves with the procedures that apply, and consult with the faculty office and the department on the practical arrangements.

-The department is to submit a proposal for an external reviewer, examining committee and chair of the licentiate seminar to the secretary of the Research Programmes Board.
-The proposal is to be submitted on a special form no later than six weeks prior to the seminar, and include a brief justification.
-The decision on the external reviewer, examining committee and chair of the licentiate seminar is made by the pro-dean for third-cycle education, and distributed by the faculty office to all parties concerned.
+The department is to submit a proposal for an external reviewer, examining committee and chair of the licentiate seminar to the faculty office.
+The proposal is to be submitted on an approved form no later than six weeks prior to the seminar, and include a brief justification.
+The decision on the external reviewer, examining committee and chair of the licentiate seminar is made by the dean for third-cycle studies, and distributed by the faculty office to all parties concerned.
 Both the submission of the licentiate thesis to the faculty office and the licentiate seminar are to take place during the semester.
-The licentiate seminar shall normally take place on the premises of the Faculties of Humanities and Theology.
+The licentiate seminar shall normally take place on the premises of the Joint Faculties of Humanities and Theology.

-The licentiate student is to submit eight copies of the licentiate thesis to the secretary of the Research Programmes Board no later than four weeks before the licentiate seminar.
+The licentiate student is to submit eight copies of the licentiate thesis to the faculty office no later than four weeks before the licentiate seminar.
 The faculty office is to make sure that members of the examining committee and the external reviewer receive the thesis.

-Following a meeting of the examining committee, the chair of the seminar is to submit the original copy of the committee report to the secretary of the Research Programmes Board, who is responsible for entering the result in Ladok.
+Following a meeting of the examining committee, the chair of the seminar is to submit the original copy of the committee report to the faculty office, which is responsible for entering the result in Ladok.